Trogir

 Close to Split

-Trogir is ideal for travelers who love history, architecture, and relaxed coastal charm in a small, elegant setting.
+Trogir is ideal for travellers who love history, architecture and relaxed coastal charm in a small, elegant setting.

 A Glimpse into Trogir's History